 Unfortunately, you can’t change the color of part of an image directly in Adobe Illustrator unless it’s a vector png.

-Change Color of a PNG
+How to Change the Color of a PNG Image in Illustrator

 Want to change the color of a vector png?
 Trace it and then recolor it.